AnshulRanjan2004/PyHMM/README.md

 # PyHMM
+HMM Implementation in Python

-A python implementation of isolated word recognition using Discrete Hidden Markov Model
+This is a simple implementation of isolated word recognition using Discrete Hidden Markov Model